PEXANE2/azure-docs.tr-tr/articles/active-directory/managed-identities-azure-resources/qs-configure-rest-vm.md

 ms.date: 06/25/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 18350337ba44d969173d518a4bc8dfe40185de21
+ms.openlocfilehash: 2eadbad5332147add9a1b30a25b9ad2403f1a108
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66112722"
+ms.locfileid: "74224584"
 ---
-# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>REST API çağrıları kullanarak bir Azure sanal makinesinde Azure kaynakları için yönetilen kimlik yapılandırma
+# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configure Managed identities for Azure resources on an Azure VM using REST API calls

 [!INCLUDE [preview-notice](../../../includes/active-directory-msi-preview-notice.md)]

-Azure kaynakları için yönetilen kimlikleri otomatik olarak yönetilen sistem kimliği Azure Active Directory'de Azure hizmetleri sağlar.
-Bu kimlik, Azure AD kimlik doğrulaması, kimlik bilgilerini kodunuzda zorunda kalmadan destekleyen herhangi bir hizmeti kimlik doğrulaması için kullanabilirsiniz.
+Managed identities for Azure resources provides Azure services with an automatically managed system identity in Azure Active Directory.
+You can use this identity to authenticate to any service that supports Azure AD authentication, without having credentials in your code.

-Bu makalede, Azure Resource Manager REST uç noktasına çağrı yapmak için CURL kullanarak, Azure sanal makinesinde Azure kaynaklarını işlemleri için yönetilen şu kimlikler gerçekleştirmeyi öğreneceksiniz:
+In this article, using CURL to make calls to the Azure Resource Manager REST endpoint, you learn how to perform the following managed identities for Azure resources operations on an Azure VM:

-- Enable ve disable Azure VM'de sistem tarafından atanan yönetilen kimlik
+- Enable and disable the system-assigned managed identity on an Azure VM
-- Bir kullanıcı tarafından atanan yönetilen kimlik Azure VM'de ekleyip
+- Add and remove a user-assigned managed identity on an Azure VM

 ## <a name="prerequisites"></a>Önkoşullar

-- Azure kaynakları için yönetilen kimliklerle bilmiyorsanız kullanıma [genel bakış bölümünde](overview.md). **Gözden geçirmeyi unutmayın [sistem tarafından atanan ve kullanıcı tarafından atanan bir yönetilen kimlik arasındaki farkı](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Henüz bir Azure hesabınız yoksa, devam etmeden önce [ücretsiz bir hesaba kaydolun](https://azure.microsoft.com/free/).
-- Windows kullanıyorsanız, yükleme [Linux için Windows alt sistemi](https://msdn.microsoft.com/commandline/wsl/about) veya [Azure Cloud Shell](../../cloud-shell/overview.md) Azure portalında.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- [Azure CLI'yı yerel konsolunu yükleme](/cli/azure/install-azure-cli), kullanırsanız [Linux için Windows alt sistemi](https://msdn.microsoft.com/commandline/wsl/about) veya [Linux dağıtım işletim sistemi](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
+- [Install the Azure CLI local console](/cli/azure/install-azure-cli), if you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
-- Azure CLI'yı yerel Konsolu kullanıyorsanız, Azure kullanarak oturum açın `az login` Azure aboneliği ile ilişkili olan bir hesapla sistem veya kullanıcı tarafından atanan yönetilen kimlikleri yönetmek istersiniz.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to manage system or user-assigned managed identities.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

-## <a name="system-assigned-managed-identity"></a>Sistem tarafından atanan yönetilen kimlik
+## <a name="system-assigned-managed-identity"></a>System-assigned managed identity

-Bu bölümde, etkinleştirme ve devre dışı yönetilen kimlik sistem tarafından atanan Azure Resource Manager REST uç noktasına çağrı yapmak için CURL kullanarak bir Azure sanal makinesinde öğrenin.
+In this section, you learn how to enable and disable system-assigned managed identity on an Azure VM using CURL to make calls to the Azure Resource Manager REST endpoint.

-### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Bir Azure VM oluşturma sırasında sistem tarafından atanan yönetilen kimlik etkinleştir
+### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Enable system-assigned managed identity during creation of an Azure VM

-Etkin sistem tarafından atanan yönetilen kimlik ile bir Azure VM oluşturmak için hesabınızın gerekli [sanal makine Katılımcısı](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) rol ataması.
-Hiçbir ek Azure AD dizini rol atamaları gereklidir.
+To create an Azure VM with the system-assigned managed identity enabled,your account needs the [Virtual Machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role assignment.
+No additional Azure AD directory role assignments are required.

 1. VM'nizin ve onunla ilgili kaynakların kapsaması ve dağıtımı için, [az group create](/cli/azure/group/#az-group-create) komutunu kullanarak bir [kaynak grubu](../../azure-resource-manager/resource-group-overview.md#terminology) oluşturun.
 Bunun yerine kullanmak istediğiniz bir kaynak grubunuz varsa, bu adımı atlayabilirsiniz: